Ice Cream Tote Tutorial

 Ice Cream Tote Tutorial by Penny Spool Quilts

 Next, place your tote exterior with the attached handles inside the lining with the raw edges lining up.
 Make sure you left the lining inside out, so that the exterior and interior are now right sides together.
 Tuck the handles inside between the two layers.
-If you have a preference for where the interior pocket goes, make it faces the side of the exterior that it will be up against (inside) once it’s assembled.
+If you have a preference for where the interior pocket goes, make sure it faces the side of the exterior that it will be up against (inside) once it’s assembled.
 In my case the pocket was facing the whole popsicle, and is now on that side inside the tote.

 Ice Cream Tote Tutorial by Penny Spool Quilts